rockymiss/mcgraths-sweetshop/README.md

 1. What do your users need?

-- Sweets
+sweets
-- sweet gift boxes for birthdays and weddings
-- sweet boxes for Christmas, Easter, Valentines Day and Halloween,
+sweet gift boxes for birthdays and weddings sweet boxes for Christmas, Easter, Valentines Day and Halloween, cake supplies cake boards and boxes cake toppers cake toppings cookie cutters piping bags and nozzles icing food colouring
-- cake supplies
-- cake boards and boxes
-- cake toppers
-- cake toppings
-- cookie cutters
-- piping bags and nozzles
-- icing
-- food colouring

 1. What information and features can you provide to meet those needs?